jensdietrich/null-annotation-inference/nullannoinference-sanitizer/README.md

 # The Sanitizer Module

 The sanitizer uses static analysis to improve the precision of issues.
 Note that issues are expected to have a scope set (see scoper module), and only issues are processed that have a main scope.
-In Maven projects, this corresponds to classes defined in `src/main/java` with binaries generated in `target/classes`.
+In Maven projects, this corresponds to classes defined in `src/main/java` with binaries.generated in `target/classes`.

 Issues that are observed in *negative tests*, i.e. tests triggering abnormal behaviour, are removed.
 Negative tests are detected based on the test oracle -- tests that check for expected exceptions or errors are considered negative.